JoaoLucasCorreiaS/HeartDiseaseClassification/README.md

 # HeartDiseaseClassification
-Classification of patients in possibly having a heart disease or not based on personal answers data.
+Classification of patients in possibly having a heart disease or not based on personal answers data about their health and life styles.